FuelLabs/forc-wallet/README.md

 This will require a password for encyrpting the wallet.
 After the initialization is done you will be given the mnemonic phrase of the wallet.

+You can also initialize a wallet with your existing mnemonic phrase by passing `--import` to `forc-wallet init`.

 ### Create an account

 To create an account for the initialized wallet, you can run: